 Say what you mean, but don’t say it mean.

 Are you happier this week than you were last week?
 If you read our previous post, I hope the answer is yes!
-Today is about how to influence others by striking at problems rather than people.
+Today is about how to influence others by attacking problems rather than people.

 Years ago I had a friend whom we shall call James.
 At one point we both got jobs at the same company in California.
 We packed up, headed to the sunshine state, and became roommates…after which the relationship changed just a little bit.